General meaning

 Breaking with an established habit becomes essential to regain momentum.

 In terms of health, this combination may indicate the abrupt cessation of a routine or treatment that stabilized without truly healing.
-The Scythe marks the frank decision to change, sometimes on medical recommendation, sometimes out of frustration.
-The Anchor shows that the habit was deeply rooted, almost identity-forming.
-The Bouquet, in essence, announces a gradual improvement, a feeling of regained lightness.
-The Ring in the hidden aspect emphasizes that loyalty to an old method prevented exploring other, more suitable Crossroads.
+The Scythe marks the decisive choice to change, sometimes on medical recommendation, sometimes out of frustration.
+The Anchor shows that the habit was deeply ingrained, almost identity-forming.
+The Bouquet, in essence, heralds a gradual improvement, a feeling of regained lightness.
+The Ring in the hidden aspect emphasizes that loyalty to an old method prevented the exploration of other, more suitable paths.

 Objects